castle/castle-java/README.md

 The `io.castle.client.api.CastleApi` instance obtained from a call to `io.castle.client.Castle#onRequest` contains a boolean in a private field named `doNotTrack`.
-The its default value is `false`, but it can be set to true by specifying so using the `doNotTrack` parameter of the `onRequestMethod`.
+Its default value is `false`, but it can be set to true by using the `doNotTrack` parameter of the `onRequestMethod`.

 The following list specifies the behaviour of each API call when this field is set to `true`:

 * **Authenticate**: the method returns a `Veredict` with `authenticateAction` set to `Allow` and `failover` set to `true`.
 * **Track**: the method returns immediately and no request is made.
+The track call enables users to specify a custom instance of `io.castle.client.model.AsyncCallbackHandler<Boolean>`.
+In such case, the behaviour is to call the handler's `onResponse` method with `true` as value and then return without making any request to the Castle API.
 * **Identify**: the method returns immediately and no request is made.
 * **Review**: not applicable.